vladiim/heuro/_posts/blog/2015-05-29-the-future-of-crm.md

 {% image future_crm/notification.png %}

-In order to gain access to a customer's mobile (now watch) notifications a business would traditionally need to create an app people download and use.
-This is no mean feat.
-With Messenger businesses now get access to this incredibly valuable real estate without having to break the bank.
+In order to gain access to a customer's mobile (or watch) notifications, a business would traditionally need to create an app for customers to download and use.
+This is no mean feat!
+But with Messenger, businesses can now access this incredibly valuable real estate without having to break the bank.

 ***

 ## Opportunities

-Messenger is a powerful platform for CRM practitioners and will no doubt enable many unforeseeable new innovations.
+Messenger is a powerful platform for CRM practitioners and will no doubt enable many new innovations.
 Some imaginable opportunities include:

-* A personalised shopping assistant that helps you while you shop in a mall
+* A personalised shopping assistant that helps you while you shop in a mall:

     - Upload outfits as you try them on

-    - Get deals on the items through Messenger
+    - Receive exclusive deals on the items through Messenger

 * International, cross-retailer loyalty programs

-* Integrating buy buttons into images people share through product recognition.
+* Using product recognition to integrate 'buy' buttons into shared images.

 ***

 ## Risks

 Overly relying on Facebook for managing critical business processes is an inherently risky proposition.
 In 2012 Facebook [famously changed][edge-change] their Edgerank algorithm to the detriment of advertisers.
-Businesses that invested heavily in building a Facebook audience now need to continue paying every time they wanted to get in touch with their fans.
-Since then, companies with Fan Pages have had to continually increase their media spend on Facebook to reach their own fans.
+Businesses that invested heavily in building a Facebook audience now need to pay every time they want to get in touch with their fans.
+Companies with Fan Pages are continuously increasing their media spend on Facebook.

 Facebook is a publicly traded company.
 Their incentives are aligned with shareholders who are focused on quarterly returns.
 If businesses take to Messenger as they did to fan pages, Facebook may again charge for the right to interact with your contacts.